kstenerud/dogma/kbnf.md

 ### `sint` Function

-The `sint` function creates an expression that matches a two's complement signed integer encoded to the specified number of bits, within the specified value range.
+The `sint` function creates an expression that matches a two's complement signed integer [range](#ranges) encoded to the specified number of bits, within the specified value range.
 If the value range doesn't fit, the grammar is malformed.

 ```kbnf
 sint(bit_count: unsigned, value: signed): expression